 We offer full HR, payroll, and employee benefits compliance services at Bangladesh Consultant.
 We have experienced lawyers, accountants and HR professionals on board who can help to support you with many dimensions about HR benefits in Bangladesh including but not limited to:

-Bangladesh Consultant offers skilled payroll, HR, and employee benefits compliance services in Bangladesh to help your company stay ahead.
+Bangladesh Consultant offers skilled payroll, HR, employee benefits, tax and VAT compliance services in Bangladesh to help your company stay ahead.

 Annual leave, sick leave, bonuses for holidays, maternity benefits, overtime pay, gratuity, and a provident funds (if there is one).